zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 ```

 {% hint style="info" %}
-Checkout the [ZenML Client Documentation](../advanced-guide/environment-management/use-the-client.md) for more information on the `Client` class and its purpose.
+Check out the [ZenML Client Documentation](../advanced-guide/environment-management/use-the-client.md) for more information on the `Client` class and its purpose.
 {% endhint %}

 ### Discover and List Pipelines